danmarksmiljoeportal/grundrisk/README.md

 * Lokalitet udgør en risiko fordi der ligger en vandindvindingsboring indenfor 100 m

-##2.
-Standard parameters we use this translation
+#2.
+Standard parameters in the response

+When you receive a response from the preliminary screenings for each compound there is also an section called standardParameters.

+The values have this description:

 \- Infiltration
 * Infiltration